Aiwerioghene/Vans-Website-Clone/readme.md

 ## Introduction

-The Vans Website Clone is a web application that closely resembles the official Vans website in terms of layout, design, and functionality.
+The Vans Website Clone is a web application that closely resembles the official Vans website in terms of layout and design.
 It serves as a static website, and no backend functionality or database integration is included.
-The primary focus is on frontend development using HTML, CSS, and JavaScript.
+The primary focus is on frontend development using HTML, CSS, Bootstrap and JavaScript.

 ## Features

 - Responsive design: The website is fully responsive and adapts to various screen sizes, including mobile phones, tablets, and desktops.
 - Navigation: The site includes a responsive navigation bar that collapses into a hamburger menu on small screens.
 - Home Page: The home page showcases featured products, banners, and promotional content.
-- Product Pages: The site includes product pages with detailed information about each product, including images, descriptions, and pricing.
+- Product Pages: The site includes product pages with detailed information about each product, including images and pricing.
 - Search: Users can search for specific products using the search functionality.
 - Footer: The footer contains various links, social media icons, and language options.